Collapsible Soils in New Mexico | TLS Foundations

 Collapsible soil is a product of arid depositional environments — the conditions that define most of New Mexico's geological history.

 Native collapsible soil is a geological condition.
-But subdivisions graded during New Mexico's development boom of the 1970s through 1990s introduced a different version of the same problem: fill placed without proper compaction testing, sometimes to depths of ten feet or more.
+But subdivisions graded during New Mexico's development boom of the 1970s through 1990s introduced a different version of the same problem: fill placed without proper compaction testing.
 The mechanism is identical — loose particle structure that collapses under moisture — but the cause is construction practice, not geology.
-Both warrant investigation before conclusions are drawn about what is happening under a specific foundation.

 The Collapse Mechanism